a building - founders hall at dusk

 Eligibility

-You must have “classified” standing, a GPA of 3.0 or better, completed 12 to 15 units of approved coursework for the master’s program, the approval of your advisor, committee and graduate coordinator, and approval of any plan to use humans or animals as subjects for research, if applicable.
+You must have “classified” standing, a GPA of 3.0 or better, completed 12 to 15 units of approved coursework for the master’s program, the approval of your advisor, committee, and graduate coordinator, and approval of any plan to use humans or animals as subjects for research, if applicable.
 (See Human and Animal Protection for more information).

 Paperwork: Application for Advancement to Candidacy and Graduation

+Once your advancement to candidacy is approved, you are officially a candidate for your master’s degree.
+The advancement to candidacy document is a contract between you and Cal Poly Humboldt that details the requirements of your degree.
 Make an appointment with your advisor to discuss your coursework and culminating experience.
 It may be helpful to bring a copy of your transcript to your meeting.
 Consult the university catalog for the degree requirements of your master’s program.
 List only those courses constituting your program.
 Degree requirements are those that are in effect at the time you were admitted into the master’s program.

 Filing your ATC